pronovic/auth0-token/README.md

 This is a quick-and-dirty workaround to that problem, inspired by the [auth-code-flow](https://pypi.org/project/auth-code-flow/0.2.0/) tutorial.
 It's not pretty, but it does work, and it does save time.
+I've written it for use on my Macbook, but it may work on Linux or Windows.

 Requiements are minimal: